 Are you a developer or realtor with experience in the multi-family residential space?

-Co-Housing of Greater Baltimore intends to create a senior cohousing community of 20-30 households on a footprint of approximately 1-4 acres.
-A likely layout would include attached dwellings arranged around a central courtyard and Common House with parking garages and surface parking outside the living spaces.
+Co-Housing of Greater Baltimore intends to create a senior cohousing community of 20-30 households on a footprint of approximately 1-8 acres, depending on design and zoning.
+A likely layout would include attached dwellings arranged around a central courtyard and Common House.
 Each residence would be single-level, although the development may have multiple levels with living spaces on the upper levels.
-We currently have 13 households committed to this project.

 Site Type – We are interested in looking at a variety of site types including